ABOUT BOB WILSON

 at home

 Bob retired from Barrington High School in 2005.
-He had started careers of the new generation of ceramic artists, many of who went on to teach and work as ceramic artists.
+He has started careers of the new generation of ceramic artists, many of whom have gone on to teach and/or work as ceramic artists.
 After 37 years, his legacy was felt.
-An outpouring of love, thanks and admiration met him at his retrospective show at the High School.
-Dozens of former students, many now teachers and ceramic artists, were able to reunite.
-As a final project, Bob designed and installed a ceramic archway leading into the renovated ceramic studio.
-Moments of student work dance alongside small homages to Bob's legacy as future generations walk into a ceramics program built from passionate, prolific artists.
+An outpouring of love, thanks and admiration met him at his Barrington High School ‘Retrospective Show’.
+Dozens of faculty, and former students, many now teachers and ceramic artists, were able to reunite.

-He continues to work in his studio daily.
+Now in his 80's, Bob continues to work in his studio daily.

 AWARDS